MIMBCD-UI/prototype-breast-screening/README.md

 <img src="assets/banner.png"/>

 [MIMBCD-UI](https://mimbcd-ui.github.io/) is a Research Project that deals with the use of a recently proposed technique in literature: [Deep Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network).
 These deep networks will incorporate information from several different modes by a User Interface (UI) implemented based on our [Prototype Cornerstone](https://github.com/MIMBCD-UI/prototype-cornerstone) repository.
-The [Prototype Cornerstone](https://github.com/MIMBCD-UI/prototype-cornerstone) repository is an Open Source Project with a goal to deliver an example of web based medical imaging platform.
+The [Prototype Cornerstone](https://github.com/MIMBCD-UI/prototype-cornerstone) repository is an Open Source Project with a goal to deliver an example of web based medical imaging platform for the breast cancer diagnosis.

 ## Instructions